Have you gone past these points?

 In today's time when the world has gone all digital, having or maintaining a team who promotes & advertises your business & salon is quite crucial.
 Now it's all about advertising; make sure you have a marketing team who can provide various activities like - building your website, building customer relationships, and maintaining client databases.
 Also, a few other tasks would include working on market campaigns and promotional activities, maintaining the social media pages, interacting continuously with the outside world, & showcase the salon's work.
 You have to be seen if you want to grow your business.
 So make sure your marketing game is bang on.

 Do you want to automate a lot of services?
 Having management software for maintaining attendance, building data, maintaining financial records, tracking stock availability, monitoring staff performance, saving appointments, and automating payrolls will simplify the process & give information correctly.
 But it will surely cost a lot of money too.

-If you want to work manually or go all-digital or balance between the two, it is up to you.
+It is up to you if you want to work manually or go all-digital or balance the two.
 There's no right or wrong to this.
-Get deep into technology, use it initially, or leverage it slowly - you just have to see what works the best for you.
+Get deep into technology, use it initially, or leverage it slowly - you have to see what works the best for you.